Skip to main content

 Why It Matters

 Midlines enable early detection of problems and course correction.
-Rather than waiting until the end of a programme to discover that targets will not be met, a midline identifies barriers and successes while there is still time to adapt.
+Rather than waiting until the end of a program to discover that targets will not be met, a midline identifies barriers and successes while there is still time to adapt.
 This is especially valuable in complex contexts where implementation assumptions may not hold.
-Midlines support adaptive management, ensure accountability to donors, and provide evidence for internal learning and decision-making throughout the programme.
+Midlines support adaptive management, ensure accountability to donors, and provide evidence for internal learning and decision-making throughout the program.

 In Practice